This page may contain affiliate links, see our disclaimer here.

 Commemorations in Athens

-Ceremonies for Oxi Day on the Acropolis of Athens
+Oxi Day Acropolis

 Επέτειος του Όχι - on this day of national pride there are extensive parades in central Athens.
 Expect some disruption to services and some closures.
 The best thing to do is to join in and watch the parades at Vasilissis Amalias Ave, Panepistimiou St and parts of Vasilissis Sofias Ave from the early morning, near Syntagma Square.
 There will be road closures surrounding these areas, so it is best to walk to see this on foot.